 Without the support of charitable trusts, local businesses, and people from the local community, we would never be able to deliver our services for the benefit of children and young people in Swindon.
 Every donation we receive helps a young person to change their life for the better.

-Our major supporters are the National Big Lottery Fund, Children in Need and the Building Bridges Programme.
+Our major supporters currently are The National Lottery Community Fund, Building Bridges Programme, Children In Need and the Wiltshire Community Foundation.

-The Big Lottery Fund has supported us through a grant of nearly £200,000 over three years to fund our Youth Mentoring programme.
+The National Lottery Community Fund has supported us through a grant of just over £400,000 over four years to fund our Youth Mentoring programme.
 With this funding, we can support 150 young people to make self-directed, positive changes in their lives.

 The Wiltshire Community Foundation supported us through a strategic grant of £90,000 over three years, to go towards our Memory Makers programme.
 They also made a grant of £5,000 in 2014 as a contribution towards our rent costs and have just recently made a grant of £45,000 over three years to continue supporting our Memory Makers Programme.

-We are extremely grateful to the local businesses that have chosen to support SMASH.
+We are extremely grateful to the local businesses and other organisations that have chosen to support SMASH.

 For the last few years, we have been one of the supported charities at the Shaw Residents Association’s West Swindon Open Gardens Event.
 This event allows people the opportunity to visit many exciting gardens, and includes plant sales, crafts, refreshments, tombola and a raffle also on offer.
 This event raised more than £900 for SMASH in 2015.
 This event is due to take place this year on the 24th and 25th June 2017 and SMASH has once again been chosen as one of the two nominated charities that the Shaw Residents Association has chosen to support.
 So come along and support the event and in doing so, you also be supporting SMASH.

 Nationwide have supported us in many ways.
 Through their Three Hands initiative, they have helped us develop our business strategy.
-Their Group Legal & Compliance Team and PMO Team have both chosen SMASH as their Charity of the Year for 2015-16, and will be raising funds for SMASH through a variety of events.
+Their Group Legal & Compliance Team and PMO Team chose SMASH as their Charity of the Year for 2015-16, and continue to raise funds for SMASH through a variety of events.
 The PMO Team has already raised more than £800 through a cake sale.
 Nationwide have generously allowed us free use of their office space for training Mentors and Memory Makers, and for our last AGM.
 They have also helped to raise awareness of what we do, leading to more Mentors and Memory Makers being recruited, including from within Nationwide.

-Other local businesses which have supported SMASH include Intel, who supplied us with laptops and donated the proceeds of their Christmas raffle last year;
+Other local businesses which have supported SMASH in the past include Intel, who supplied us with laptops and donated the proceeds of their Christmas raffle last year;

-Zurich Community Trust, who have helped us to recruit Mentors and Memory Makers, and also donated the proceeds of a raffle;
+Zurich Community Trust, who have helped us to recruit Mentors and Memory Makers and donated proceeds from raffles;

 Castrol, who printed our leaflets and banners for free, and donated the proceeds of a furniture auction; and